-\cite{mateos2010distributed} were among the first to study distributed sparse linear regression in a general setting without a fusion center, where machines are connected and communicate with each other.
+\cite{mateos2010distributed} considered distributed {\em sparse} linear regression in a general setting without a fusion center, where all machines communicate with each other.
 They devised a multi-round scheme whereby all the machines reach a consensus and jointly approximate the centralized solution, that would have been computed if all data were available at a single machine.
-Several later works focused on the setting which we also consider in this paper, where machines are connected in a star topology to a fusion center, and only one or two communication rounds are made.
-In a broader context of generalized sparse linear models, \cite{chen2014split} proposed a divide-and-conquer approach where each machine estimates $\theta^*$ by minimizing a penalized objective with a sparsity inducing penalty, such as $\|\theta \|_1$.
+Several later works focused on the setting considered in this paper, where $M$ machines are connected in a star topology to a fusion center. \citet{chen2014split} proposed an approach where each machine estimates $\theta^*$ by minimizing a penalized objective with a sparsity-inducing penalty, such as the lasso.
 Each machine sends its sparse estimate to the fusion center, which estimates the support by voting over the indices of the individual estimates of the $M$ machines.
-Finally, the center estimates $\theta^*$ by a weighted average of these $M$ estimates.
-For sparse linear regression, with each machine computing a lasso estimate of $\theta^*$, their method suffers from the well known bias of the lasso, which is not reduced by averaging.
+Finally, the center estimates $\theta^*$ by a weighted average of these $M$ sparse estimates.

-To overcome the bias of the lasso, in recent years several debiased lasso estimators were derived and theoretically studied, see \citet{zhang2014confidence,van2014asymptotically,javanmard2018debiasing}.
-For distributed learning, debiased estimators have been applied in various settings, including hypothesis testing, quantile regression and more, see for example \citet{lee2017communication,battey2018distributed,liu2021integrative,lv2022debiased}.